Career Profile: Medical Scientist

 You can find medical scientists in universities, government labs, hospitals, and the private medical sector plugging away to find treatment plans and cures to human diseases and illnesses.
-According to the Bureau of Labor Statistics (BLS), medical scientists held about 100,000 jobs in 2010, with 35% focused on scientific research and development services.
+According to the Bureau of Labor Statistics (BLS), medical scientists held about 100,000 jobs, with 35% focused on scientific research and development services.

 Job Responsibilities: There is no typical day in the life of a medical scientist.
 While the role of a medical scientist working for a university often requires writing grant proposals to fund their research, a private sector medical scientist’s funding is results-driven and they have to present their research to non-scientific professionals.
 Depending on their employer, medical scientists develop pharmaceuticals and medical instruments, conduct clinical trials, experiment on animals and humans, and consult patients suffering from a wide range of conditions.

 Working Conditions: Medical scientists sometimes spend up to 60-70 hours per week conducting research and documenting their findings.
 Working with hazardous material is often inherent to this job, but precautions are in place to provide adequate protection.
 Medical scientists usually do most of their work independently, but technicians often fill in supportive roles.